-External distributions allow SIMUL8 to collect timing information from other WINDOWS packages, rather than simply using build-it statistical distributions.
-There are two types of external distributions: Excel and Visual Basic.
+External distributions allow Simul8 to collect timing information from other Windows packages, rather than simply using Simul8’s built-in statistical distributions.
+There are two types of external distributions that you can use: Excel and Visual Basic.

-Sometimes it is useful to use real data in simulation simulations rather than use statistical distributions that emulate the real data.
+Sometimes it is useful to use real data in your simulations rather than use statistical distributions that emulate real data.

-One way to do this is to place the data in a spreadsheet and have SIMUL8 draw the data across into the simulation simulation as it needs it.
+One way to do this is to place the data in a spreadsheet and have Simul8 draw the data across into the simulation as it needs it.

-If data is a column or row SIMUL8 looks for where the data ends by detecting a cell that DOES NOT contain a number.
-SIMUL8 repeats the data if the simulation requires more data than SIMUL8 finds.
+If your data is located in a column or a row, Simul8 looks for where the data ends by detecting a cell that does not contain a number.
+If the Start Point requires more arrivals than the data you have, Simul8 will repeat the data.